Loading Now

 add ns1 record 3

-2. check both: Allow signing outgoing mail and Verify incoming mail – once you checked verify incoming mail, DMARC option becomes available.
+2. Tick both Allow signing outgoing mail and Verify incoming mail.
+Once Verify incoming mail is selected, the DMARC option will appear.

-• default._domainkey.<example.com> – contains the public part of the generated key.
+• default._domainkey.<example.com> – includes the public DKIM key.

 • _dmarc.<domain>.
 TXT v=DMARC1; p=none

-5. Generate Public and Private Key from the OpenSSL
+5. How to Create DKIM Public and Private Keys Using OpenSSL

 openssl genrsa -out dkim.private 1024